iron-software/IronXL-Examples/how-to/linux/README.md

     <img src="https://img.icons8.com/color/96/000000/debian--v1.png" alt="Debian">
 </div>

-It is advisable to use .NET Core versions 3.1, 5, or 6, especially those marked as [Long Term Support (LTS) by Microsoft](https://dotnet.microsoft.com/platform/support/policy), as they offer prolonged support and reliable performance on Linux platforms.
+We advise deploying IronXL on .NET Core 3.1, .NET Core 5, or .NET Core 6, especially those versions designated as [LTS by Microsoft](https://dotnet.microsoft.com/platform/support/policy) due to their extended support and thorough testing on Linux platforms.

-IronXL typically requires no code modifications to run effectively on Linux, thanks to extensive testing and optimization performed by our engineering team.
+IronXL is designed to work immediately upon installation, requiring no modifications to code on Linux, thanks to extensive testing and configurations performed by our team of engineers.

-Linux compatibility is crucial, given its extensive use in major cloud services like Azure Web Apps, Azure Functions, AWS EC2, AWS Lambda, and Docker operations.
-Iron Software regularly employs these cloud tools, recognizing their importance to our Enterprise and SAAS clients.
+Support for Linux is crucial as numerous cloud services like Azure Web Apps, Azure Functions, AWS EC2, AWS Lambda, and Docker on Azure Devops predominantly utilize Linux.
+At Iron Software, we frequently utilize these cloud services and acknowledge their importance to our Enterprise and SAAS clientele.

-### Fully Supported Linux Distributions for .NET
+### Full Support for All Linux Distros Compliant with .NET

-We **officially endorse** and recommend the following **64-bit** Linux operating systems for effortless configuration of IronXL:
+We **fully support** and suggest the newest **64-bit** versions of Linux listed below for straightforward "zero configuration" installation of IronXL:

 *   Ubuntu 20
 *   Ubuntu 18
 *   Debian 11
-* Debian 10 _\[Currently the Microsoft Azure Default Linux Distro\]_
+*   Debian 10 _\[The Default Linux Distribution on Microsoft Azure\]_
-* Centos 7
+*   CentOS 7
-* Centos 8
+*   CentOS 8

-For installation on other Linux distributions that are not **officially supported**, please refer to the "Other Linux Distros" section below.
+Please consult "Other Linux Distros" later in this document for guidance on installing IronXL on an unsupported Linux version.

-We suggest using Microsoft's [Official Docker Images](https://hub.docker.com/_/microsoft-dotnet-runtime/).
-For other distributions, partial support may be available, potentially requiring manual configuration through `apt-get`.
-More details can be found in the "Linux Manual Setup" section later in this guide.
+It's recommended to use Microsoft's [Official Docker Images](https://hub.docker.com/_/microsoft-dotnet-runtime/) for seamless deployment.
+Other Linux distributions may partly support IronXL but could necessitate manual setup using `apt-get`.
+Refer to "Linux Manual Setup" at the document’s conclusion for more details.

-## IronXL NuGet Package Installation
+## IronXL NuGet Packages

 ```shell
 Install-Package IronXL.Excel